wlandau/dynamic-ledger/README.txt

-A little personal accounting software package written in C. More documentation to come.
+A dynamic personal accounting software package written in C. See the tutorial for details.